 In the news: Don’t leave your engine running when parked – you could get fined!

-News has broken this month that an increasing number of councils across the UK are threatening to fine drivers who leave their engines running while parked.
+News has broken recently that an increasing number of councils across the UK are threatening to fine drivers who leave their engines running while parked.

 Nottingham City Council is the latest local authority to announce plans to fine drivers £20 if they’re caught “idling”.

 Spokespeople from The RAC support this plan, claiming, “it could play a big part in getting drivers to change their behaviour and help reduce vehicle emissions in our towns and cities.”

 It is estimated that around 30 local authorities have rules in place to target idling drivers, with most handing out on-the-spot fines particularly around sensitive areas like schools and hospitals.